Linear competition processes and generalized Polya urns with removals: Appendices

 First of all, note that motivation for the current paper comes from~\cite{ShV19}, where we considered a similar model only in the case where $N=2$.
 In the model of~\cite{ShV19} we allowed ``immigration'', i.e.\ $q_{\bx,\bx+\be_i}=\alpha_i x_i+\l_i$, where $\l_i>0$ is the immigration rate, and we also allowed $\alpha_i$ to be different.
 On the other hand, in~\cite{ShV19} we demanded that $a_{12}>0$ and $a_{21}>0$, which ensured that matrix $\A$ is irreducible.
 In fact, possible non-reducibility of $\A$ (and, hence, non-connectedness of $G$) causes a substantial challenge in our current model as we have to deal with multiple possibilities for the structure of the underlying graph, and use the recursion in the proof.

 Including the immigration rate into the current model with arbitrary $N$ is straightforward.
-However, some computations will become more tedious (see e.g.\ the proof of Proposition~\ref{lem-Un}), and we chose not to do so.
+However, some computations will become more tedious, and we chose not to do so.
 At the same time, we believe it is possible to extend the results of Theorem~\ref{T1} of the current paper and \cite[Theorem~2]{ShV19} as follows.

 \begin{conjecture} Suppose that we are given the interaction matrix satisfying Definition~\ref{D1}, and the transition rates are given by~\eqref{rates} with the correction that $q_{\bx\by}=\alpha x_i+\l_i$, $\by=\bx+\be_i$, $\l_i\ge 0$.
 Then there exists a.s.\ a time $T$ and a subset of vertices ${\cal I}=\{i_1,i_2,\dots, i_K\}\subset V$ satisfying the conditions of Theorem~\ref{T1}, such that for all $t\ge T$